New Constructions of Exceptional Simple Lie Superalgebras with Integer Cartan Matrix in Characteristics 3 and 5 via Tensor Categories: Constructing Lie Superalgebras from Lie Algebras Using Semisimplification

 \subsubsection{Example 1.}

 Consider the additive group scheme $\mathbb{G}_a$ over $\mathbb{C}$.
-The representation category $\Rep \mathbb{G}_a$ is a symmetric tensor category, and its objects are described by nilpotent representations of the algebra $\mathbb{C}[t]$.
-Any such representation is the direct sum of Jordan blocks, and the tensor product of Jordan blocks is described by the usual Clebsch-Gordan rule.
-It follows that the semisimplification of this category is $\Rep SL_2(\mathbb{C})$, where the Jordan block of dimension $n$ semisimplifies to the $n$-dimensional representation of $SL_2(\mathbb{C})$ (we are effectively deleting the maps between Jordan blocks of different sizes and nilpotent endomorphisms, cf. \cite{etingof2019semisimplification}).
+The representation category $\Rep \mathbb{G}_a$ is a symmetric tensor category, and its objects are finite-dimensional nilpotent $\mathbb{C}[t]$-modules.
+Any such module is the direct sum of Jordan blocks, and the tensor product of Jordan blocks is described by the usual Clebsch-Gordan rule.
+It follows that the semisimplification of this category is $\Rep SL_2(\mathbb{C})$, where the Jordan block of dimension $n$ semisimplifies to the $n$-dimensional $SL_2(\mathbb{C})$-module (we are effectively deleting the maps between Jordan blocks of different sizes and nilpotent endomorphisms, cf. \cite{etingof2019semisimplification}).

 Any Lie algebra $\mathfrak{g}$ in $\Rep \mathbb{G}_a$ is therefore a Lie algebra equipped with a nilpotent derivation $d$, and semisimplifying gives a Lie algebra $\ov{\g}$ with an action of $\sll(\C)$.
 If $\g$ is semisimple, then $d$ is inner and we can write $d(x) = [e,x]$ for some $e \in \g$.
 By the Jacobson-Morozov lemma, $e$ can be included in an $\sll$-triple $\{e,f,h\}$, and the semisimplification of $\g$ is isomorphic to $\g$ with the action of $\sll$ prescribed by this triple.